n-novosad/Scoreboard/README.md

 # Scoreboard

-There are a couple of moments worth mentioning, which were assuned during the development of the solution
+There are a couple of moments worth mentioning, which were assumed during the development of the solution

   - Storage type and the way this library will be consumed